HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 It’s easy to install and update systems or any third-party software in Linux.
 All the software and system update files are included in a centralized repository, making it safe and more accessible to update the system and software.

 But in a Windows system, updating the system and third-party applications is hell difficult and time-consuming.
-Windows don’t only pull the updates from the Microsoft site but also takes every software update from app-specific software protocol.
+Windows not only pulls updates from the Microsoft site but also takes every software update from an app-specific software protocol.

 12. Different Flavors for Different Needs

 Linux is more capable than Windows OS in this sector.
 There are hundreds of Linux distros based on different needs and various desktop flavors.
-If you are a Windows user, then Linux has Zorin OS or Linux Mint to make a smooth transition from the previous continuation.
+If you are a Windows user, Linux has Zorin OS or Linux Mint to help you make a smooth transition from the previous continuation.

 13. Linux vs. Windows: Gaming Area

 Yes, I confess that there was a time when Linux was not a good choice as a gaming platform.
 Game developers were not interested in developing their games for this platform.
-But now the time has changed.
-Most of the latest and trending games will find it for Linux.
-Now you can play all the best Linux games or Steam games both offline and online.
+But now the times have changed.
+Most of the latest and trending games will be found for Linux.
+Now, you can play all the best Linux games or Steam games both offline and online.
 Moreover, it’s effortless to play games on Linux and about the gaming experience!
 You let me know in the comment section.

 14. Software Availability and Compatibility